 It is said that films are a mirror of society.
 They show the characters and the things that are/were a part of the world.
 And to a good extent, this is quite true.
 But if films are the mirrors, then the documentaries are the crude, unbiased truth.
-They are more real than films because they don’t sugar-coat anything or fantasise some idealistic, dreamy endings.
+They are more real than films because they don’t sugar-coat anything or fantasize about some idealistic, dreamy endings.
 They show what is truly out there in the world.
-Once every while, especially in times like these, we need eye-openers to hook us to the reality.
+Once every while, especially in times like these, we need eye-openers to hook us to reality.

 Historically, documentaries have never made money at the box office (except Michael Moore films).
-That’s why, when you look back, the number of documentaries produced were significantly less in 80s and 90s than they are now.
+That’s why, when you look back, the number of documentaries produced was significantly less in the 80s and 90s than they are now.
 But with the emergence of online streaming services, nowadays, documentaries have found a new breathing ground.
 Netflix, of course, is leading the way, but Amazon Prime is not far behind.
 Today, we are going to list down the top documentaries movies on Amazon Prime that you can watch right now.
 This list consists of all kinds of documentary films: from true crime documentaries to biographical documentaries.
 I would suggest not to miss any of these really good documentaries on Amazon Prime.
 All of them are worth your time.

 15. Tales of the Grim Sleeper (2014)